Kim Zolciak Under Fire For 4-Year-Old Son Holding Gun, Speaks Out On Her Side

 “I said, ‘That’s OK, b**ch, because we’re leaving.’
 She’s like, ‘I’m not asking you to leave.’
 I honestly told her, ‘You might want to f–king loosen up, lady.’
 I said, ‘This is a beach that a lot of people pay a lot of money to stay here and enjoy the beach and if you don’t like it, f–king go somewhere else.
 It’s life.’
 So KJ’s trying to be really quiet and respectful, but his feelings are hurt, which makes me really mad.”

 Kim Zolciak works really hard to raise her six children.
 She is never going to stay quiet if someone has something negative to say about her kids.
 Fans who have seen her on Don’t Be Tardy know what to expect from Kim Zolciak.
-She has four little children at home and they keep her pretty busy.
+She has four little children at home, and they keep her pretty busy.

 Are you shocked to hear that Kim Zolciak lets her son hold a real gun?
 Do you feel like this is the right decision and that Kim’s excuse explains it?
 Sound off in the comments section below on your thoughts, and don’t miss Don’t Be Tardy when it returns to Bravo.

-[Featured Image By Craig Barritt/Getty Images]
+[Featured Image by Craig Barritt/Getty Images]